Hellendoorn: History

 The municipality of Hellendoorn is the only place in the Netherlands where gold mining took place.
+However, mining for gold proved to yield close to nothing in the early 20th century.
+This is why searching for gold was soon completely abandoned.

 The Germans operated a V-2 launching platform near the town of Hellendoorn during World War II, harassing the city of Antwerp.

-On March, 22nd 1945, Nijverdal was severely bombed by allied bombers who were targeting the German Reichskommissar of Austrian origin Arthur Seyss-Inquart.
-Seyss-Inquart was fleeing the advancing Allied forces and had set up his temporary headquarters in the Reformed School in Nijverdal, but had already left town at the time of the bombing.
-Over 70 people were killed, mainly at the Grotestraat.
+On March, 22nd 1945, Nijverdal was severely bombed by allied bombers who were targeting the Zwolle-Almelo railway, which is located in town.
+Over 70 people were killed, mainly at the Grotestraat and Rijssensestraat.

 A small part of the film A Bridge Too Far was filmed near Hellendoorn.

 In 1955, part of the municipality of Wierden was annexed (Eversberg, Konijnenbelt, Slettenhaar and Lochter) which is the only part of the municipality located on originally Twente soil.
 In the late-1970s the quarter of 'het Lochter' arose here.